pranjalvora15/search-optimization/README.md

     });

-    /* Manytimes irrespective of bad response, say 404 or 500, api call will still fulfill the promise to avoid that one can check response.ok if it is false one can throw their own error
+    /* Manytimes irrespective of bad response, say 404 or 500, API call will still fulfill the promise, to avoid that one can check response.ok if it is false one can throw their own custom error
-     If you don't do this explicitly then promise get fullfilled and it will pass error to data instead of passing it to error  */
+     If you don't do this explicitly then promise get fulfilled and it will pass error to data instead of passing it to error  */